Stayed out in the sun too long or forgot to reapply your sunblock?

 Your sunburn doesn't respond to at-home care

-Here are some tips to help reduce the pain and discomfort from getting a sunburn.
+Here are some tips to help reduce the pain and discomfort from a sunburn:

 Apply a lotion or gel to the area such as aloe vera or calamine lotion